Krakkerz/Optimaxx-Backend/SPRINT.md

 ## Sprint #1 (W18 2022)
 We want to get the following done in this sprint:
 - Project-related
-  - An initial ER diagram
+  - [x] An initial ER diagram
-  - Describe a few use cases/user stories
+  - [x] Describe a few use cases/user stories
-  - Decide on tech stack (java version, docker, spring-security, front-end router)
+  - [ ] Decide on tech stack (java version, docker, spring-security, front-end router)
 - Deploy the project
-  - CI/CD for both frontend and backend, azure mysql database
+  - [x] CI/CD for both frontend and backend, azure mysql database
-  - Install Springdoc
+  - [ ] Install Springdoc
 - Develop the backend
-  - Implement the ER diagram in code
+  - [ ] Implement the ER diagram in code
-  - Begin work on Paginated Rest API (GET operations > POST/PUT/PATCH/DELETE)
+  - [ ] Begin work on Paginated Rest API (GET operations > POST/PUT/PATCH/DELETE)
-  - Create dummy data with configuration
+  - [ ] Create dummy data with configuration
 - Develop the frontend
-  - View data on frontend
+  - [ ] View static data on frontend